 One of the best aspects of big chop maintenance is that there is very little of it.
 Gone are the days of dedicating an entire day to maintaining your hair, at least temporarily.
 Brushing takes almost no time at all, washing takes just a couple of minutes and styling is just as easy.
 This isn’t to say that post big chop hair doesn’t require maintenance, it simply means that less time will be needed.

-This explains why so many women express how liberated they feel after doing the big chop.
+This explains why so many women express how liberated they feel after doing it.
 Of course, as your hair grows, it will require more care, but enjoying the simplicity of caring for post big chop hair can be a huge relief.
-It’s still important to deep condition and it’s just as important to keep the hair adequately moisturized, but the time spent doing these is so minimal, you may just want to keep your hair short for a little while longer.
+It’s still important to deep condition and it’s just as important to keep adequately moisturized, but the time spent doing these is so minimal, you may just want to keep your hair short for a little while longer.

 How to Do the Big Chop at Home

 If you want to know how to do the big chop at home, the technique is very easy.
 It’s best to do the big chop on clean, tangle-free and moist hair.
-Doing the big chop on moist hair allows you to easily see the point where the relaxed hair meets the natural hair.
-The first step to doing the big chop at home is to divide your hair into manageable sections and secure each section with a clip.
+Doing this allows you to easily see the point where the relaxed hair meets the natural hair.
+The first step at home is to divide your hair into manageable sections and secure each section with a clip.
 This makes the process much easier.

 Best Products for the Big Chop